crumpkl/libguides-cms-resources/README.md

 Here's were you can find all the examples of the changes you can make to the Font Awesome icons : https://fontawesome.com/v4.7.0/examples/

 Play around with them and see what works best for your website!
 I'm fan of the fixed-width and increasing the size of the icon.
 They're great for buttons, lists, directories, address areas, and etc. You can find Font Awesome icons all over the Gregg-Graniteville Library's website.

+For example, I used Font Awesome for the quick link buttons found under the catalog box on the homepage.
+Each button has it's own distinct icon.
+We (the librarians and members of our tech group) met and decided which icons would best fit with the subject of the button.
+The code (both HTML and CSS) for the buttons is available for reference.
+If you take a look at the HTML, you'll notice I used more than one resource in their creation.

+When I was in the beginning stages of building the buttons, I realized I could use the Bootstrap grid to make the buttons.
+I could use the .row class and give each button the same .col-md size to make sure they were all the same dimensions.
+Once I figured out my approach, the buttons pretty much created themselves.
+It was one of the easier elements on the site to build and later update.

  ## Color-Hex